INTRODUCTION TO LINUX DEVICE DRIVER TRAINING:

 In Linux Device Driver Training , As a part of process management, Kernel is in charge of creating and destroying processes and handling input and output operations.
 Communication among different processes happens through various mechanisms called Inter process communication mechanisms.
 We will discuss about various inter processes mechanisms like signals, pipes, shared memory in upcoming parts.

 The scheduler which manages how processes share the CPU, is part of process management.
-More generally, the kernel’s process management activity runs several processes on top of a single CPU or on multiple CPU’s in Linux Device Driver Training .
+More generally, the kernel’s process management activity runs several processes on top of a single CPU or on multiple CPU’s in Embedded Linux Training .

 Memory management looks at how the kernel manages physical memory.
 Memory is a main supply, and the policy used to contract with it is a critical one for system performance.
 The kernel build’s up a virtual address space for any and all processes on top of the limited available resources.